lancedb/documentation/docs/src/guides/indexing/vector-index.md

 - **Scalar Index**: Accelerates filtering and sorting of structured numeric or categorical data (e.g., timestamps, prices)
 - **Full-Text Search Index**: Enables fast keyword-based searches by indexing words and phrases

+!!! tip
     Scalar indices serve as a foundational optimization layer, accelerating filtering across diverse search workloads.
 They can be combined with:

-Vector search (prefilter or post-filter results using metadata)
+    - Vector search (prefilter or post-filter results using metadata)
     - Full-text search (combining keyword matching with structured filters)
     - SQL scans (optimizing WHERE clauses on scalar columns)
     - Key-value lookups (enabling rapid primary key-based retrievals)

-Compared to our open source version, LanceDB Cloud/Enterprise automates data indexing with low-latency, asynchronous indexing performed in the cloud.
+Compared to our open source version, LanceDB Cloud/Enterprise automates data indexing with low-latency, asynchronous indexing performed in the cloud:

 - **Auto-Indexing**: Automates index optimization for all types of indices as soon as data is updated
-- **Automatic Index Creation**: When a table contains a single vector column named `vector`, LanceDB:
+- **Automatic Index Creation**: When a table contains a single vector column named `vector`, LanceDB automatically:
     - Infers the vector column from the table schema
     - Creates an optimized IVF-PQ index without manual configuration
 - **Parameter Autotuning**: LanceDB analyzes your data distribution to automatically configure indexing parameters

 ## Vector Index